alan2207/bulletproof-react/docs/components-and-styling.md

 #### Stay consistent

 Keep your code style consistent. e.g If you name your components by using pascal case, do it everywhere.
-If you create components as arrow functions, do it everywhere.
+More on this can be found [here](./style-guide.md)

 #### Limit the number of props a component is accepting as input

-If your component accepts a lot of props you might consider splitting it into multiple components or use composition via children or slots.
+If your component is accepting too many props you might consider splitting it into multiple components or use the composition technique via children or slots.

 [Composition Example Code](../src/components/Elements/ConfirmationDialog/ConfirmationDialog.tsx)